-Madison Venture of Vancouver, British Columbia provides strategic, financial and transactional advisory services and administrative services to Glacier on an ongoing basis.
+Madison Venture of Vancouver, British Columbia provides strategic, financial and transactional advisory services, administrative and IT services to Glacier on an ongoing basis.
+IT charges were not included in the prioryear's fees as IT services transitioned from Glacier to Madison on January 1, 2022.
 This has been done with the intention of maintaining an efficient and cost effective corporate overhead structure, instead of a) hiring more full-time corporate and administrative staff and thereby increasing fixed overhead costs and b) retaining outside professional advisory firms on a more extensive basis.
-During the financial year ending December 31, 2020, Madison Venture was paid \$1,122,355 for these services.
+During the financial year ending December 31, 2022, Madison Venture was paid \$3,542,257 for these services.
 These services were provided in the normal course of operations and were measured at the exchange amount, which represented the amount of consideration established and agreed to by the parties.